 F.6 The amount of relief is limited to a maximum of one discount per newspaper title (e.g. per newspaper name) AND per hereditament.
-As with all discretionary rate relief, any grant will be subject to Subsidy Control or State Aid limits as defined within section 5 of this policy.
+As with all discretionary rate relief, any grant will be subject to State Aid limits as defined within section 6 of this policy.